Angle Icon

 3. Speed and time savings

-Both tools generated notes for me within 1–2 minutes after each visit.
+Both tools generate notes within 1–2 minutes after each visit.

-Across multiple clinic days, I estimated I saved about 5 minutes per patient on documentation — simply by not typing or dictating.
+Across multiple clinic days, the nurse practitioner estimated that she saved about 5 minutes per patient on documentation — simply by not typing or dictating.
 With 20 patients in a day, those minutes add up fast.

-I still reviewed every note carefully before signing (as we all should).
+She still reviewed every note carefully before signing.
 Both platforms made this step easier.

 Time savings were similar, but Freed’s formatting made my review process faster because it was easier to skim.